We Have Seen the Consumer Experience Enemy — and It's Us

 In each case, these negatives all stem from a choice we’re making at the highest levels, either implicitly or explicitly.
 A choice to not focus on consumers over ourselves.
 A choice to not be as transparent as we could be.
 A choice to keep things complicated.
 A choice to focus on interactions instead of relationships.
 Certainly choosing differently wouldn’t magically change the experience at our organizations.
 And in fact, we are seeing many organizations making different choices as the emphasis on the experience takes on higher meaning given our obsession with consumerism.
 But until we choose differently, intentionally and with passion and drive, how far are we really going to get?

-I’m sure Matt will have some more to say on these frustrating dynamics, so hope you can join us for the Book Club.
-Should be a dandy.
+I know Matt had some more to say on these frustrating dynamics, so I hope you can check out the Book Club.
+It's a dandy.